riyawalia/EasyEqual/README.md

 # EasyEqual
 ### Objective
 Tired of writing repetitive object.equals to compare primitive and non-primitive fields of every complex class you define? <br>
-This application uses Reflection and Generic Types and allows you to simply generate &lt;T>.Equal for any class.
+This application uses  allows you to simply generate &lt;T>.Equal for any class.
 It not only checks whether objects are of the same instance but also if they are different instances but equal with respect to field values.

 ### Features
+Coming soon
 ### Syntax

-EasyEquals supports the popular AAA style of unit tests by providing an easy to understand syntax:
+EasyEqual supports the popular AAA style of unit tests by providing an easy to understand syntax:
 ```C#
 var compare = new Compare<Fruit>();
 compare.SetUp(apples, oranges);